Adedoyinmaryam/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. a program that prints all possible combinations of single-digit numbers.
 100. a program that prints all possible different combinations of two digits.
 101. a program that prints all possible different combinations of three digits.
+102. a program that prints all possible combinations of two two-digit numbers.